World touring sketchbooks

 The biggest news of recent weeks?
 No, it wasn’t the U.S. presidential election.
 It was Disney buying LucasFilm/LucasArts and all Star Wars rights for $4 billion.
 Here’s a Forbes take on the purchase and more particulars and videos from Mashable.
 It means more Star Wars movies to come, a re-thinking and possible scrapping of Star Wars games currently on the boards, and a new (apparently long overdue) Disney line for boys.

 No, Star Wars didn’t start off as a children’s book, but it could have.
 The Disney purchase evidences the staggering value of an intellectual asset and of what sometimes can happen when a story with good characters ascends to the status of a meme.
 This was not a freak occurrence, either.
 In 2009 Disney paid $4 billion for Marvel Comics.

-November is Picture Book Month and author Dianne de Las Casas with co-founding author-illustrators Elizabeth Dulemba, Katie Davis, Tara Lazar and Wendy Martin have assembled this this delightful blog where author-illustrators guest post and the joys and significance of this peculiarly demanding literary art form.
+November is Picture Book Month and author Dianne de Las Casas with co-founding author-illustrators Elizabeth Dulemba, Katie Davis, Tara Lazar, and Wendy Martin has assembled this delightful blog where author-illustrators guest post and the joys and significance of this peculiarly demanding literary art form.

 E.B.
 Lewis to headline Austin SCBWI conference

 Caldecott honor-winning illustrator E.B.
 Lewis will keynote the conference, Kick It Up a Notch as well as conduct a special illustrators’ intensive on Sunday after Saturday’s main event.